 4. If the unit displays a white screen, It is a video process problem.

-Do not let the TV run for more than 30 seconds while isolating any of the circuit boards.
+not let the TV run for more than 30 seconds while isolating any of the circuit

 The Scan Board (SC) and the Sustain (SS) board could be easily isolated.